Leica SL2-S Review

 The diopter has clear markings and feels rock solid.
 The joystick is the best I have tried.
 The elegant and very functional battery release is also brilliantly designed and executed.

-The SL2-S is slightly bigger and heavier than the Nikon Zf I used just a few weeks ago and the superb grip on the SL2-S is very much appreciated with its indent with room for three fingers, and plenty of room between the grip and lens, it feels as if made for my hand.
+The SL2-S is slightly bigger and heavier than the Nikon Zf I used just a few weeks ago, and I very much appreciate the superb grip on the SL2-S. With its indent, room for three fingers, and plenty of room between the grip and lens, it feels as if made for my hand.

 Update

-I have now successfully connected to the Leica FOTOS app and it does indeed allow for workflow including RAW files which is a plus.
-Transfer times to my iPhone are, however, somewhat slow.
-For travel, I will bring an SD card reader allowing for a much faster transfer.
+I have now successfully connected to the Leica FOTOS app, and it does indeed allow for workflow, including RAW files, which is a plus.
+However, transfer times to my iPhone are somewhat slow.
+For travel, I will bring an SD card reader, allowing for a much faster transfer.

 Without a manual, but with the help of Google once or twice, I have set the camera up to my liking and have experimented with various custom button configurations.

-Coming from the Zf, I have appreciated having more custom buttons.
+Coming from the Zf, I appreciate having more custom buttons.
 The menus are clear and concise and generally easier to navigate than most other system I have encountered.

 Leica SL versus Leica M

-I could easily see myself with a Leica M camera somewhere down the line but as my first Leica camera, the SL2-S made more sense.
-The SL2-S allows you to use autofocus lenses from either Leica, Panasonic, or Sigma as part of the L-Mount Alliance and this is important to me for working gigs.
+I could easily see myself with a Leica M camera someday, but as my first Leica camera, the SL2-S made more sense.
+The SL2-S allows you to use autofocus lenses from either Leica, Panasonic, or Sigma as part of the L-Mount Alliance, which is important to me for working gigs.

-The SL2 cameras have an excellent 5.76m-Dot EVF and it makes it a joy to use with manual focus lenses.
-I plan for autofocus lenses soon but to this point, I use only manual focus lenses with a Novoflex M to L-Mount adapter.
+The SL2 cameras have an excellent 5.76m-Dot EVF, which makes them a joy to use with manual-focus lenses.
+I plan to buy autofocus lenses soon, but to this point, I use only manual-focus lenses with a Novoflex M to L-mount adapter.

 Leica SL2-S versus SL2

-The Leica SL2 was released about a year before the SL2-S and the all-important difference is the 47-megapixel sensor in the SL2 vs. 24-megapixels in the SL2-S. Other notable differences are better high ISO and battery performance on the SL2-S along with slightly improved autofocus, buffer, and frame rates.
+The Leica SL2 was released about a year before the SL2-S and the all-important difference is the 47-megapixel sensor in the SL2 vs. 24-megapixels in the SL2-S. Other notable differences are better high ISO and battery performance on the SL2-S and slightly improved autofocus, buffer, and frame rates.

-The are several other factors (and video specs) that may sway you in one or the other direction but if you are a still photographer I think most of us will pick either one or the other based on the sensors.
+There are several other factors (and video specs) that may sway you in one or the other direction, but if you are a still photographer, I think most of us will pick either one or the other based on the sensors.

-One of the features leveling the playing field is the multishot mode on the SL2-S creating 96-megapixel files in-camera with no need for external software.
-Very handy indeed.
+One feature leveling the playing field is the SL2-S's multishot mode, which creates 96-megapixel files in-camera without needing external software.
+It's very handy indeed.

-The multishot mode does have limitations as you would need to place the camera on a tripod or steady surface and it is not suitable for any type of action.
+The multishot mode does have limitations.
+You would need to place the camera on a tripod or steady surface, which is unsuitable for action photography of any kind.

-I am a big fan of the discrete look of the SL2-S and was joking with a couple of my photographer friends that this surely was a feature making you a better photographer.
+I am a big fan of the SL2-S's discrete look.
+I was joking with two of of my photographer friends that this feature makes you a better photographer.

 Below is an example of a photo originally captured as a 96-megapixel file using the multishot mode.
-I like how the camera creates a DNG RAW file which pops up ready to edit in your choice of software.
-In this particular image, it made a big difference in the amount of detail viewable at 100%.
+I like how the camera creates a DNG RAW file that pops up and is ready to edit in your choice of software.
+In this particular image, the multishot mode made a big difference in the detail viewable at 100%.

 Autofocus Performance

 The ability and quality of the contrast-detect 225-area autofocus system in the SL2 and SL2-S are frequently debated and questioned when entering a camera system in this price category.
-It is a well-known fact that cameras from Sony, Canon, and Nikon are better when it comes to AI implementation, eye detection, and autofocus speed in general.
+It is well-known that cameras from Sony, Canon, and Nikon are better for AI implementation, eye detection, and autofocus speed in general.

-If autofocus is a priority and you need solid tracking for wildlife, sports, or video the SL cameras from Leica may not be your best bet.
-In the L-Mount alliance the Panasonic S5 II now has phase-detect autofocus and the same goes for the newly released Leica SL3.
+If autofocus is a priority and you need solid tracking for wildlife, sports, or video, the Leica SL cameras may not be your best bet.
+In the L-Mount alliance, the Panasonic S5 II now has phase-detect autofocus, and the same goes for the newly released Leica SL3.

-I have managed for years with contrast-detect autofocus so I am not too concerned when it comes to the SL2-S and autofocus.
-But it is important to mention that my genres (travel, street, landscape photography) are not taxing on the AF system.
-If my main gigs were sports or wildlife I would reconsider this.
+I have managed for years with contrast-detect autofocus, so I am not too concerned about the SL2-S and autofocus.
+But it is important to mention that my genres (travel, street, and landscape photography) do not tax the AF system.
+If my main gigs were sports or wildlife, I would reconsider this.

-So far I have tried the Sigma 35mm f/1.4 DG DN Art with the SL2-S and found the autofocus speed to be fast and accurate.
+So far, I have tried the Sigma 35mm f/1.4 DG DN Art with the SL2-S and found the autofocus speed fast and accurate.
 You can read my Sigma 35mm Art review here:

 Image Quality

-It usually takes a few days or weeks to get a new camera dialed in when it comes to post-processing.
-I use Lightroom and all the photos you will see in this review were captured in RAW.
-As my SL2-S replaced a Nikon Zf it was natural to draw comparisons to this camera.
+It usually takes a few days or weeks to get a new camera dialed in regarding post-processing.
+I use Lightroom, and all the photos you will see in this review were captured in RAW.
+As my SL2-S replaced a Nikon Zf, it was natural to compare it to this camera.

-I do not have a side-by-side comparison but for color photos, I prefer the Leica files.
+I do not have a side-by-side comparison, but for color photos, I prefer the Leica files.
 I understand this is highly subjective.
-As for the details in the files I find there is a presence in the SL2-S files I like that at times were missing in the Zf files.
+As for the details in the files, I found a presence in the SL2-S files that I like that was sometimes missing in the Zf files.

-As for black and white photos, I found the Zf Lightroom camera-specific presets excellent and I used them all the time.
-The Leica black and white JPEGs are great but they do not carry over with a preset in Lightroom if you shoot RAW.
+For black-and-white photos, I found the Zf Lightroom camera-specific presets excellent and used them all the time.
+The Leica black-and-white JPEGs are great, but they do not carry over with a preset in Lightroom if you shoot RAW.

-I also lined a RAW file up next to the Leica BW JPEG and tried to match them to the best of my ability and have now saved a few presets with a variety of contrasts and shadow recovery.
+I also lined up a RAW file next to the Leica BW JPEG and tried to match them to the best of my ability.
+I have now saved a few presets with a variety of contrasts and shadow recovery.

 Lens Selection